 If the sensation occurs suddenly and is severe (as when stepping on a sharp rock or picking up a cup of very hot coffee), the impulse may travel to the spinal cord and directly back to the motor nerve, bypassing the brain.
 The result is a quick response of a muscle—by immediately withdrawing from whatever is causing the pain.
 This response is called a spinal reflex.

 Dysfunction of peripheral nerves may result from damage to any part of the nerve:

 Body of the nerve cell

-Myelin sheath (the membranes that surround the axon and that function much like insulation around electrical wires, enabling nerve impulses to travel quickly—see Figure: Insulating a Nerve Fiber)
+Myelin sheath (the membranes that surround the axon and that function much like insulation around electrical wires, enabling nerve impulses to travel quickly)

-A plexus (a network of nerve fibers, where fibers are sorted and recombined to serve a particular area of the body—see Plexus Disorders)
+A plexus Plexus Disorders Plexuses (networks of interwoven nerve fibers from different spinal nerves) may be damaged by injury, tumors, pockets of blood (hematomas), or autoimmune reactions.
+Pain, weakness, and loss... read more (a network of nerve fibers, where fibers from different spinal nerves are sorted and recombined to serve a particular area of the body)